Krishnanu-nag/Portfolio_final/README.md

-🌟 Krishnanu Nag’s Portfolio 🌟
+# 🌟 Krishnanu Nag's Portfolio 🌟

-Welcome to my professional portfolio!
-This repository features a curated collection of my work, skills, and experiences in web development and beyond.
-Dive in to explore my projects and achievements!
+Welcome to my personal portfolio!
+This repository showcases my work, including projects, skills, and other accomplishments.
+Explore my journey and get to know more about what I do.

-🌐 Live Demo
+## 🔗 Live Demo

-Explore my portfolio live by clicking here. ✨
+Check out the live version of my portfolio at: [Krishnanu Nag's Portfolio](https://krishnanu-nag.github.io/Portfolio_final/index.html)

+## 🎨 Overview

+My portfolio website is designed to highlight my projects and skills in a clean, user-friendly manner.
+The site features:
+- A visually appealing layout
+- Easy navigation
+- Detailed project descriptions
+- Links to relevant resources and contact information

+## 🛠 Technologies Used

+- **HTML**: For structuring the content.
+- **CSS**: For styling and layout.

-🌟 Features
+## 🚀 Features

-	•	Showcase of Projects: View a variety of projects demonstrating my skills and expertise.
-	•	Responsive Design: Enjoy a seamless experience across all devices, from desktop to mobile.
-	•	Interactive Elements: Engage with dynamic content and smooth transitions that bring the portfolio to life.

-🛠️ Tech Stack

-	•	HTML: Structuring the content with a solid foundation.
-	•	CSS: Crafting an elegant and visually appealing design.
+- **Responsive Design**: Ensures the portfolio looks great on all devices.
+- **Interactive Elements**: Includes buttons, links, and dynamic sections.
+- **Project Showcase**: Highlights various projects with detailed descriptions.

-📜 License
+## 🏷️ License

-This project is licensed under the MIT License.
-For more details, please refer to the LICENSE file.
+This project is licensed under the [MIT License](LICENSE).

+---